 Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ).
 He runs BJJ Path, a video tutorial website.

-Certain moves in Brazilian Jiu Jitsu are "must know" moves.
-The kimura from side control is surely in this category; matches in sport jiu jitsu are won with this technique from white belt all the way through the highest level black belt competitions, and every day at the gym.
-Here's a straightforward breakdown and examination of the set up and finish behind this fundamental, essential submission.
+Certain moves in Brazilian Jiu-Jitsu are "must-know" moves.
+The kimura from side control is surely in this category; matches in sport jiu-jitsu are won with this technique from white belt all the way through the highest level black belt competitions, and every day at the gym.
+Here's a straightforward breakdown and examination of the setup and finish behind this fundamental, essential submission.

 - Once they begin this movement, allow them to get so far as to reach around your waist or leg.
 While they are grabbing for this, switch your hips so that you can drive them back flat with your right foot.
 Simultaneously, reach over them with your left arm, once again looking to thread the hand through (the "key" for the kimura).

 You can also see the concept of blocking their head well from this angle; make sure that, as you are torquing their shoulder by first lifting their elbow, then dragging the wrist back, if needed, you are blocking their ability to sit up and follow you by stepping over the head.
 Note that it's not about hooking close to their head, but rather about inhibiting their ability to follow you by sitting up.
 This means dropping your knee closer to their head.

 The kimura from side control must be one of the all-time most used submissions across all platforms where the submission is legal.
-It's not only high percentage for white belts, but even black belts have a tough time defending if the set up is done properly.
-These entries are merely the tip of the iceberg as far as kimura set ups go, and there are dozens more options to finish as well.
+It's not only high percentage for white belts, but even black belts have a tough time defending if the setup is done properly.
+These entries are merely the tip of the iceberg as far as kimura setups go, and there are dozens more options to finish as well.
 Start with the basics, and all things will evolve over time!